 - Using dry sticks/twigs, scrap lumber, you have all the fuel you need to operate your rocket stove.

 - About anything you can cook on your kitchen stove top, you can cook on a rocket stove!

 - Caution!
 Use care when using in a tent.
 A well ventilated area is necessary.
 Depending on tent material a fire proof hearth may be necessary.
 This is not an indoor approved wood stove.
 Use at your own risk.
 Does not include venting: You can pick up venting pipe at an home improvement store.

 See: Our other stoves for families and emergency:

-WARNING: We are using 3 inch galvanized vent pipe in a well ventilated tent.
+WARNING: We are using 3 inch galvanized vent pipe in a well ventilated tent until the galvanized coating is burned off.
 There is a very small risk from Zinc Oxide Fumes when using brand new galvanized vent pipe in a tightly sealed environment.
 Zinc Oxide fumes are produced at 3600 Deg F which no wood burning stove can even come close to reaching.
 It’s best to use 3 inch wood or stainless vent piping, but we want to show our mini-stove in an emergency situation using inexpensive venting.